-Data is about classification of glass.
-It has 2 classes which are imbalanced in nature, here it is not highly imbalanced but they are imbalanced.
+Data is about the classification of glass.
+It has 2 imbalanced classes, here it is not highly imbalanced but they are imbalanced.
 Let’s take a look with the help of code.

-So, here positive class covers about 15% of data which is imbalance in nature
+So, here positive class covers about 15% of data which is an imbalance in nature

 Now, let’s start looking at techniques to handle this problem.

-In this, what will happen is the majority class examples will be under sampledi.e., some of the examples which belong to majority class will be removed.
-It has advantages but it may cause a lot of information loss in some of the cases.
+In this, what will happen is the majority of class examples will be sampledi.e., some of the examples which belong to the majority class will be removed.
+It has advantages but, it may cause a lot of information loss in some of the cases.
 Let’s look at code, how to perform undersampling in Python Django development.

 count_class_n, count_class_p=data.Class.value_counts() # Divide by class data_class_n=data[data['Class'] ==' negative'] data_class_p=data[data['Class'] ==' positive'] ## Undersampling over negative class(data_class_n) data_class_n_under=data_class_n.sample(count_class_p) ## Concatenating undersamples classes of Negative(undersampled) with the minority class for final data set data_under=pd.concat([data_class_n_under, data_class_p], axis=0) ## Checking the counts of each class after undersampling print('Class count after under-sampling:') print(data_under.Class.value_counts()) ## Plotting the graphs data_under.Class.value_counts().plot(kind='bar', title='Count of Classes') Class count after under-sampling: negative 33 Positive 33 Name: Class, dtype: int64

 After undersampling, we have 33 data points in each class.

-Here undersampling is not a better option because we already have 200 points and after that we reducing just to 30’s which is very less.
-So, it depends upon the usecase as well.
+Here undersampling is not a better option because we already have 200 points and after that, we reducing just to 30’s which is less.
+So, it depends upon the use-case as well.

 Random oversampling will create duplicates of randomly selected examples in the minority class.